 If you are going to small claims, you should identify what cause of action you are basing your claim upon.
-As a hint, I would say most small claims cases for used car sales are going to assert Deceptive Trade Practices as the cause of action.
+As a hint, I would say most small claims cases for used car sales are going to assert fraud or misrepresentation or, if your case is against a dealer, Deceptive Trade Practices.

 2. The Elements to a Cause of Action

 Once you identify your cause of action, you need to then understand the elements of that cause of action that you need to show in order to be granted relief.
 The elements of a cause of action are essentially boxes that you need to check to establish your right to recover.